wangmeng255/socket-ttt/README.md

 ##Technical

 The client-side in this app is built in jQuery and socket.io.
 The server-side in this app mongoose, passport, and socketio-auth.
 The socket.io makes connections between client-side and server-side.
-Username and password are held in mongoDB.
+Username and password are held in MongoDB.
 User list is held in memory during the user's session.
 It has been built to be fully responsive across mobile, tablet and desktop screen resolutions.

 ##Development Roadmap

 This is v1.0 of the app, but future enhancements are expected to include:

 * Adding playing vs computer with artificial intelligence in server-side.
-* Adding win, lose, and draw records to user data in mongoDB.
+* Adding win, lose, and draw records to user data in MongoDB.
 * Adding Top 10 players list in client-side.